jes/scamp-cpu/doc/SYSCALLS.md

 ### 0xfeef: unlink(path)

     Return: 0, or -ERR on error
-    Implemented: partially
+    Implemented: yes
-    Errors: NOTFOUND
+    Errors: NOTFOUND, EXISTS

 Remove the file at the given path.
+Return `EXISTS` if the path is a non-empty directory.

 ### 0xfeee: copyfd(destfd, srcfd)